“That proposal is probably going to get rejected.”

-Faithfully following the grant proposal guidelines alone will not win you the grant.
+Faithfully following grant proposal guidelines alone will not win you the grant.

 It is a good start, yes.
 But you need more.

-Writing nonprofit grant proposal to pass the barrier means being aware of certain unsaid clues too.
+Writing a winning nonprofit grant proposal means being aware of certain unsaid clues.
 That is where this post will help.